 6. Keep Kids Busy with Cooking or Baking

 Having your kids help you in the kitchen with cooking or baking is a fantastic way to give them a task.
 If you don't have time to run certain appliances or use tools during the day, one thing you can do is prep ahead.
-For instance, you could pre-make a batch of cookies, pancakes, etc., and have them decorate them later.
+For instance, you could pre-make a batch of cookies, pancakes, etc., and have them decorate later.

 Another way is to plan a day for a more interactive lunch.
 These monster pizza bagels are so incredibly simple, customizable, and delicious.
 (They're also a nice way to use up some leftover veggies or sauce!)